How to become a CSAG screening cardiologist.

 The hope of CSAG is that this exam will provide an excellent development opportunity for small animal veterinary cardiologists in the UK, providing a framework to improve echo skills, a chance to be fully assessed in these skills & then become part of a screening group using standardised echocardiography techniques.

-Those wishing to sit the exam need to have at least a cert AVP level of cardiology qualification and be active VCS members.
 Further details about the exam can be found under the post titled ‘Canine Echo Accreditation Examination’ within the members only heart screening section.

 Those passing the accreditation will be added to this list of canine echocardiography screeners on the VCS website and can be supplied with the official VCS heart screen certificates (currently paper with carbon copies but we are aiming to change to online certificates via the Kennel Club).